Sharvil-Turbadkar/Calculator/README.md

 #Calculator
-Basic Calulator that does Arithmetic  Calculations and Scientific Operations
+//Basic Calulator that does Arithmetic  Calculations and Scientific Operations

 ---
 #EMI Calcualtor
-To estimate by what time will you be able to pay your debt without going delinquent
+//To estimate by what time will you be able to pay your debt without going delinquent

 ---
 #Mortgage Calculator
-To Caluclate Mortgage accrued over a period of time
+//To Caluclate Mortgage accrued over a period of time

 ---
 app--Refer to Java Files for Code